This buffalo wings recipe is so easy to make, and the wings come out of the oven hot, crispy, and delicious.

 Ingredients

-Here's an overview of the ingredients you'll need to make this buffalo wings recipe.
+Here's an overview of the ingredients needed for this recipe.
 The exact measurements are listed in the recipe card below.

-- Fresh chicken wings: I buy the trays labeled as "party wings" where the whole wings are already separated into flats and drumettes.
+- Fresh chicken wings: I buy the trays labeled "party wings," in which whole wings are split into flats and drumettes.
 This saves me the trouble of cutting the wings.

-- To season: I use kosher salt, black pepper, garlic powder, onion powder, and smoked paprika.
+- To season: Kosher salt, black pepper, garlic powder, onion powder, and smoked paprika.

 Variations

-- Use whole wings.
-While I almost always opt for "party wings," sometimes I use whole wings that weren't split into flats and drumettes.
+While I almost always opt for split wings, I sometimes use whole wings that weren't split into flats and drumettes.
 They're a bit messier to eat, but they are very good.
-Sometimes I even leave the tips on - they become deliciously crunchy in the oven.
+Sometimes, I even leave the tips on.
+They become deliciously crunchy in the oven.

-- Change up your spices.
 I typically use garlic powder, onion powder, and smoked paprika.
-Other spices that I tried and liked include chili powder, ground cumin, and dried thyme.
+Other spices I tried and liked include chili powder, ground cumin, and dried thyme.
+I use a teaspoon of each.

 Instructions